GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/4_rl_for_robotics.typ

 Overall, deep reinforcement learning offers powerful tools for enabling robot autonomous behavior.
 However, deploying these methods effectively requires addressing both fundamental algorithmic challenges and the complex realities of real-world robotic systems.

-// ---------------------------------

-// First applications of RL
-Prior to the #acr("DRL") wave, researchers have tried applying classic #acr("RL") techniques to robotics problem.
-In their 2013 survey, Kober et al. @kober_reinforcement_2013 discuss using #acr("RL") methods in learning robot behaviours.
-They highlight several successful cases where #acr("RL") techniques enabled robots to accomplish specific tasks.
-However, the authors also underscore significant challenges, noting that applying #acr("RL") to robotics often requires substantial adaptation and that achieving positive outcomes is far from straightforward.
-#todo
-Since the first high-profile successes in #acr("DRL") emerged, interest in RL has grown substantially across the research community, including in robotics.

-Before #acr("RL") to

-Robotics has been one of the domains targeted by A.I. researchers to apply Deep Reinforcement Learning

-"Navigating the Practical Pitfalls of Reinforcement Learning for Social Robot Navigation" @pikuli_navigating_2024

-- Ibarz et al. @ibarz_how_2021
-- Sünderhauf et al. @sunderhauf_limits_2018: The Limits and Potentials of Deep Learning for Robotics
-- Lathuillière RL for AV gaze-control @lathuiliere_neural_2019

-#draft[
-  Benchmarks on real-world robotics tasks
-  @mahmood_benchmarking_2018

-  How to Train Your Robot with Deep Reinforcement Learning – Lessons We’ve Learned
-  @ibarz_how_2021
-]